 Instant milk is spray dried since milk dried in this manner is more soluble.
 In addition it is usually puffed with air as well which makes it even easier to mix with water.
 It typically tastes better than non-instant powdered milk, but is a less cost effective option since you need more powder per cup of water.

 Non-instant powdered milk is typically drum dried and is not puffed with air which makes it difficult to mix with water.
 It requires more stirring and chilling before it can be served as milk and typically doesn’t taste quite as good as instant milk.
 However, non-instant milk is a more cost effective option because the lack of air in the particles means you can fit more in each can.
 You need less powder per cup of water.
+However, both of these contain a good source of protein.

 Many people don’t think that instant milk will work as well as regular powdered milk in baking, but this is not true.
 As long as it is 100% milk, and not a milk alternative, it works just great.
 Plus, it has the added benefit of dissolving in cold water.
 Most non-instant powdered milks must be dissolved in warm or hot water (which again, affect the taste!).